Isaiah Winstead: San Francisco 49ers

 After a post on his Twitter went viral, it caught the attention of the San Francisco 49ers who signed him as the final player on their 90-man roster on May 7, 2023.
 He was waived on August 29, and re-signed to the practice squad.
-He was released on December 7, 2023.
+He was released on December 7.

-Arlington Renegades
+Arlington Renegades (first stint)

 On January 19, 2024, Winstead signed with the Arlington Renegades of the United Football League (UFL).
 His contract was terminated on August 1.

 New York Jets

 Winstead signed with the New York Jets on August 2, 2024.
-He was waived on August 27.
+He was waived by the Jets on August 27.

 Arlington Renegades (second stint)

 On October 1, 2024, Winstead re-signed with the Arlington Renegades.

 BC Lions

-On September 23, 2025, Winstead left the Renegades to sign with the BC Lions of the Canadian Football League (CFL), joining their practice squad, where he spent the remainder of the 2025 CFL regular season.
+On September 23, 2025, Winstead left the Renegades to sign with the BC Lions of the Canadian Football League (CFL), joining their practice squad, where he spent the remainder of the 2025 CFL season until he was released on November 9.